 In this module, students receive hands-on training in taking impressions and constructing study and master casts.
 Students are exposed to a variety of impression and gypsum materials and procedures for their use.
 The casts are then used to practice dental procedures such as the fabrication of custom trays and temporary crowns.
 Prosthodontics as a specialty is presented with instruction in crown and bridge procedures and full and partial dentures.
 Students are introduced to dental implants and the various types of mouth guards such as night-guards, sports guards and bleaching trays.
 Laboratory safety and infection control are presented.
+Record keeping is presented as front office duty.
+Students are introduced to basic anatomy of the head and teeth.
+Students learn Occupational Safety and Health Administration (OSHA), standards for infection control, and hazard communication.
 Related dental terminology is studied.
 Prerequisite: None.
 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.